AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 Troubleshooting Tips
 ====================

-When an CloudN registers with an Aviatrix Controller properly as a Managed CloudN device, users can perform troubleshooting on a Managed CloudN device the same way as an Aviatrix Gateway in the cloud via Aviatrix Controller GUI.
+When an CloudN registers with an Aviatrix Controller properly as a Managed CloudN device, users can perform troubleshooting on a Managed CloudN device the same way as an Aviatrix gateway in the cloud via Aviatrix Controller GUI.

 .. note::